dannuzak/08w-Technigo-portfolio/README.md

-Build your portfolio
+# Project: Build your portfolio

 This was a very exciting project as we got the assignment to build our portfolio.
 We put into practice our CSS skills and we got introduced to accesibility (testing, UX design, validation, etc).

-What I learned and how I build it.
+# What I learned and how I build it.

 - I went mobile first as I find it easier to go from small and stacked sections to wider and more complex displays.